-Renata B. Vasconcellos is director of policy at the Brazil-U.S. Business Council.
-She is in charge of identifying, researching, analyzing and summarizing policy issues affecting U.S. business both in Brazil and the United States.
+Renata B. Vasconcellos is senior policy director at the Brazil-U.S. Business Council.
+She identifies and analyzes policy issues affecting U.S. business both in Brazil and the United States and is responsible for formulating and executing BUSBC's policy agenda on behalf of our members.
 Renata, an attorney admitted to practice law in Brazil and in the United States (N.Y. and D.C.), worked in the international department of Ohio based law firm Porter Wright prior to joining BUSBC, where for 16 years she represented American, Brazilian and Latin American clients on a variety of trade issues, including antidumping, customs law and export controls.
 Renata holds a J.D. from the Universidade Federal Fluminense in Rio de Janeiro and a master’s degree in international business and trade law from the American University, in Washington D.C.
-Renata is also one of the Directors of the ABCI – Brazilian Scholars for International Trade, a not-for-profit organization based in Washington D.C.

-Reeve Wolford is senior advisor at the Brazil-U.S. Business Council, representing the Council frequently in public speaking engagements and providing strategic guidance to many of the Council's sectoral committees, including the Oil & Gas Working Group, Defense & Security Task Force, Retail & Consumer Products Working Group and Infrastructure Working Group.
-In addition, he is managing director for Latin America at Altrius Group LLC, a business advisory and government affairs consultancy that provides services in Washington, DC and various Latin American countries for clients in the U.S., Latin America and Europe.
-Prior to his work at Altrius Group, Reeve served for eight years as Director of Marketing at the Brazil-U.S. Business Council.
+Reeve Wolford is senior advisor at the Brazil-U.S. Business Council, representing the Council frequently in public speaking engagements and providing strategic guidance to many of the Council's sectoral committees, including the Oil & Gas Working Group and the Defense & Security Task Force.
+In addition, he is CEO of Arcturus Advisors, LLC, a Brazil-focused business advisory and government affairs consultancy.
+Prior to founding Arcturus Advisors, Reeve was Managing Director for Latin America at Altrius Group, LLC.
+Reeve previously served for eight years as Director of Marketing at the Brazil-U.S. Business Council.